Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/10-Authorization/README.md

 ## Overview (20 Minutes)

-We are using securely signed Json Web Tokens (JWT) to authenticate our users access to our APIs.
+We are using securely signed JSON Web Tokens (JWT) to authenticate our users access to our APIs.
 We can have webhooks that are only accessible by people who are logged in and can prove it with verifiable, signed JWT's.

 However, what about making your site look different if a user is logged in or logged out?
 Or what if you have different types of users that should see things a little differently?